Theone1000/ChartModifier/README.md

 ### Mass Rate applying

 Mass apply rates to highlighted charts by using the "Mass Rate Applier" in the top right corner of the program.

+### Auto Chart Loader

+When enabled, the program will actively scan your osu!'s title to figure out which chart you are playing, and then add it to the program for rate converting/modifiyng.

+Note: This feature typically doesn't work with charts that have a non english author, title, or difficulty.

+### Mods

+As of right now the only mod is the Quad mod, but more may come.

+#####Quads

+When enabled, it will place a quad every X note (X = some random integer) in the chart.

 ### Multi threaded chart processing